bayareawebpro/laravel-micro-spa-boilerplate/docs/pages/worker.md

 The Service Worker service is designed to allow the client to dispatch data to be processes by the Service Worker.

+The Worker will parse the mix-manifest and cache all assets when installed.

 > Worker is a WIP, please contribute.

 ## Installing the Worker